-91 Macrobius l.
-I. Saturnal. c.
+Macrobius I. I. Saturnal, c.
 13.

-Letters, Receipts, or the like was not all made by the years of our Lord, till between D. and DC.
-After the Birth; that is, after the time that Dionysius made his cycle of the Sun into the Golden number, and from that time brought 92in suppositions) to his own (according supputation of time by the years of our Lord.
-For before that age the Christian use was, either to note times by Consuls of the year, as the ancient course of Rome was; and as we see in old General Councils, and in Receipts of the Emperors, in the Codes of Theodosius and Justinian; whence also Constantine ordained it for a 93 Law, that if any Edicts or [68] Constitutions of the Emperours should be found sin die & Consule, they should be held of no authority; or else by that Aera (commonly called Aera Hispanica) which began under Augustus 38. years before the Dionysian Epocha of our Saviour, and was chiefly used in Spain; as we see both in the Titles of the old Councils of Sivil, Bracara and Toledo, and in the Inscriptions of that Country; but also it was in use in Africk and France, as we may collect by most of the Titles of the Councils of Carthage, of Arles, and Valence; unless we suppose that Isidore (from whose Volumes of Councils we have these) being a Spaniard, used the supputation by that Aera in the Titles, without arrant of the original Copies.
+Golden number, and from that time brought in suppositions) his (according to own supputation of time by the years of our Lord.
+For before that age the Christian use was, either to note times by Consuls of the year, as the ancient course of Rome was; and as we see in old General Councils, and in Receipts of the Emperors, in the Codes of Theodosius and Justinian; whence also Constantine ordained it for a 93 Law, that if any Edicts or [68] Constitutions of the Emperours should be found sin die & Consule, they should be held of no authority; or else by that Aera (commonly called Aera Hispanica) which began under Augustus 38. years before the Dionysian Epocha of our Saviour, and was chiefly used in Spain; as we see both in the Titles of the old Councils of Sivil, Bracara and Toledo, and in the Inscriptions of that Country; but also it was in use in Africk and France, as we may collect by most of the Titles of the Councils of Carthage, of Arles, and Valence; unless we suppose that Isidore (from whose Volumes of Councils we have these) being a Spaniard, used the supputation by that Aera in the Titles, without warrant of the original Copies.
 But we have in the very Acts of the fourth Council of Arles use of this Aera, which was also in the accounts of time at Rome, as is seen in the Epistles of Pope Leo subscribed with the years of it.
-Others denoted the years by an account from some regaining of their freedom; as those of Antiochus did from epocha 48. years before out Saviour, which is χρηματισμός της Αυτιοχείας, so frequently spoke of in Evagrius his Church-story; or from that of Seleucus or Dhilkarnun, beginning after Alexanders death.
-Others from the year of Creation as the Greek Church: others from a time that fell 283. years after our Saviour (as those of Aegypt, and the adjoining Churches) that is, from [69] Diocletians persecution; which in Aegypt and Aethiopia is to this day 94 retained; and by the Christians that use Arabique called
+Others denoted the years by an account from some regaining of their freedom; as those of Antiochus did from epocha 48. years before out Saviour, which is xrhmatismoj thj Antioxeiaj, so frequently spoke of in Evagrius his Church-story; or from that of Seleucus or Dhilkarnun, beginning after Alexanders death.
+Others from the year of Creation as the Greek Church: others from a time that fell 283. years after our Saviour (as those of Aegypt, and the adjoining Churches) that is, from [69] Diocletians persecution; which in Aegypt and Aethiopia is to this day retained; and by the Christians that use Arabique called of the martyrs; and among the Aethiopians:

-92 Beda de Temp. rat at .c 45.
+&lt;sup>92 Beda de Temp. rat at .c 45.
+C. Theodos.

-93 C. Theodos.
 Tit.
 De constit. prim. l.
 I. si quide